 Any new exercise program will increase muscle soreness and you should expect that will happen with this too.
 Since we are working an area that is already painful, it is also not uncommon to get an increase in symptoms the first couple weeks until the muscles adapt to the increase in movement and demand.
 This will always be closely monitored by our staff.
 There is truth the adage of "no pain, no gain", but it has to be the right kind of pain.
 Believe it or not, there are quite a few patients who say their symptoms are significantly reduced after working out their spine out because it increases the blood flow to the joints and muscles in the area.

-We accept the following insurance - WC, Motor Vehicle, Medicare and MN Medicaid but we are not contracted with any other commercial providers.
-Therefore, patients with WC, Motor Vehicle, Medicare and MN Medicaid will be billed through the respective insurance, but all others will be billed as "Direct Pay/Cash Only" instead.
+We accept the following insurance - WC, Motor Vehicle, Medicare, MN Medicaid, Health Partners and Blue Cross Blue Shield.
+Therefore, patients with WC, Motor Vehicle, Medicare, MN Medicaid, Health Partners and Blue Cross Blue Shield will be billed through the respective insurance, but all others will be billed as "Direct Pay/Cash Only" instead.
 Most insurance companies will partially reimburse direct pay physical therapy and the amount reimbursed will be determined by the Out of Network Benefits.
 A "Superbill" with the billing codes and therapy procedures performed will be provided for each patient so they can submit it to insurance.

 Cash only physical therapy occurs when the clinic bills the patient directly rather than billing the patient's insurance.
 Payment is then made at the time of the physical therapy visit by the patient.
 This takes out the "middle man" and allows the therapist and the patient to decide what will work best to treat the patient without the extra influence of the insurance company.
 It also allows the clinic to charge a flat fee for a visit with that charge being significantly less than when having to bill through insurance.
 For example, one 45 minute visit for an established patient when billing through insurance often totals $240, but the price for a 45-60 minute session is $112.